 📖 Recipe

-How To Make Moroccan Preserved Lemons
+Moroccan Preserved Lemons

 Ingredients

-- 6-8 small lemons (Myers preferred)
+- 8-10 small lemons (Myers preferred)

-- sea salt
+- ¼ cup sea salt (or kosher salt)

 Instructions

 - Remove the sterilized jar and add approximately 1 tablespoon of salt on the bottom.
+Start adding the salted lemons inside the jar.
+Squeeze the lemons to release their juice as you pack them in.

 - After each lemon is added, sprinkle approximately one teaspoon of salt over it.
+If you are adding the optional ingredients, you will want to layer them throughout the jar as well.

-- If the liquid released from the lemons does not cover them entirely, you can add more lemon juice, or boiled water.
+- If the liquid released from the lemons does not cover them entirely, you can add more lemon juice or boiled water.
 Finish by adding 1 tablespoon of salt on top.

 - Tighten the sterilized lid over the jar, and give it a few good shakes.
 Leave the jar in a cool, dark location, shaking every couple of days to redistribute the juices.
 After the two week period, store in the fridge and use as needed.